RandomSearch18/a-level-project/docs/readme.md

 ##### Creating `CurrentLocationButton.tsx`

 I migrated the `showCurrentLocation.mts` logic to a `CurrentLocationButton.tsx` component.
 However, when running it I got an error about `mainMap` not being defined.
 After a bit of investigation and debugging, I realised that I had a sort of circular logic problem, mainly resulting from the fact that the main map was being created in `mainMap.mts`, separate to the Voby component tree.
-I shall try to explain the conundrum as follows:
+I shall explain the conundrum:

 <!-- 1. `CurrentLocationButton.tsx` imports the `mainMap` variable from `mainMap.mts` (in the same way as `showCurrentLocation.mts` did previously) -->